vmalisetty-23/ChessEngine_v3/README.md

 ## Credits

-This AI Chess Program is created by Vasishta Malisetty and inspired by Eddie Sharick
+This AI Chess Program is created by Vasishta Malisetty and inspired by Eddie Sharick.

 ## License